syncrosim/pysyncrosim/docs/quickstart.rst

     Columns: [m, b]
     Index: []

-Here, we are viewing the contents of a SyncroSim Datasheet as a Python pandas DataFrame.
-Although both SyncroSim Datasheets and pandas DataFrames are both represented as tables of data with predefined columns and an unlimited number of rows, the underlying structure of these tables differ.
+Here, we are viewing the contents of a SyncroSim Datasheet as a Python Pandas DataFrame.
+Although both SyncroSim Datasheets and Pandas DataFrames are both represented as tables of data with predefined columns and an unlimited number of rows, the underlying structure of these tables differ.

 Configure Model Inputs
 ^^^^^^^^^^^^^^^^^^^^^^
 Currently our input Scenario Datasheets are empty!
-We need to add some values to our input Datasheet (`InputDatasheet`) and run control Datasheet (`RunControl`) so we can run our model.
-Since this package also uses pipelines, we also need to add some information to the core `Pipeline` Datasheet to specify which models are run in which order.
-For more information on using pipelines, see the SyncroSim [Enhancing a Package: Linking Models tutorial]().
+We need to add some values to our input Datasheet (``InputDatasheet``) and run control Datasheet (``RunControl``) so we can run our model.

-First, assign the contents of the input Datasheet to a new pandas DataFrame using the Scenario datasheets(), then check the columns that need input values.
+First, assign the contents of the input Datasheet to a new Pandas DataFrame using the Scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method, then check the columns that need input values.

 .. code-block:: pycon